I'm Edu Valor - Let's go Inside Spain's Authentic Kitchen

 It was thanks to my good friend Tony that I was introduced to slow cooking and seasoning meats.
 I learned the importance of temperature, timing, and how they affect proteins.

-Americans excel at preparing a variety of meats, besides that perfect, non-fast food burger I had in Utah during the summer of 1996.
+Americans excel at preparing a variety of meats, besides that perfect, non-fast food burger I had in Utah.

 One thing that stood out to me during my travels: all you need to make great food are simple ingredients.
 Believe it or not!

 Our Spanish family traditions and decades of cultural experience are right here at your fingertips.
-You’re just a few steps away from learning how to cook authentic Spanish dishes.
+You’re just a few steps away from cooking authentic Spanish dishes.

 Take a look around and enjoy the site.
 You might just find a recipe with an unexpected but delightful flavor—and who knows, it could be one you’ll want to make again soon!